 It took only 13 years for societies to transition from complete reliance on horse-drawn carriages to roads teeming with primitive automobiles, Seba told his audience.

-Lest one imagine Seba is dreaming, in its new quarterly report, the leading global investment firm Baron Funds concurs: “We believe that BMW will likely phase out internal combustion engines within 10 years."
+Lest one imagine Seba is dreaming, in its new quarterly report, the leading global investment firm Baron Funds concurs: "We believe that BMW will likely phase out internal combustion engines within 10 years."
 (Investors at rival bank Morgan Stanley are making a similar bet, and are financing Tesla.)